Li357/WHS-App/README.md

 Next up:
 - [ ] [TESTING] Handle different types of dates (need to manually add in meantime)
+  - [x] Test no-overlap on assembly dates
+  - [ ] Test overlap on assembly dates
+  - [ ] Test cross sectioned overlap on assembly dates
+  - [ ] Test finals display on ScheduleCard and Dashboard
+    - [ ] For last day of finals, start at mod 5 on Dashboard
-- [ ] Adjust mod item height because some mods (assemblies, homeroom, and different dates) have different lengths leaving the progress bar off
+- [ ] Adjust mod item height because some mods (assemblies, homeroom, finals, and different dates) have different lengths leaving the progress bar off

 - [x] Update dependencies and React/React Native